joemidi/bannertime.github.io/content/index.md

 # Issues

-If you think you have found an error in the generator, open an issue on [GitHub](https://github.com/pyramidium/generator-bannertime/issues) or ask for help on [Gitter](https://gitter.im/pyramidium/generator-bannertime).
+If you think you have found a bug or error in the generator, open an issue on [GitHub](https://github.com/bannertime/generator-bannertime/issues) or ask for help on [Slack](https://bannertime.slack.com).